OSGP/Documentation/chapter1/section2.md

 At the moment only the OSLP protocol is supported but other protocols can easily be added to the platform.

-The Open Street Light Protocol is based on Google Protocol Buffers and is used for communicating with SSLD devices (and device simulators).
+The Open Street Light Protocol is based on Google Protocol Buffers and is used for communication with SSLD devices (and device simulators).

 ### 1.2.8 Smart devices